-- Freeze and grate the butter: Cold butter is the secret to a flaky scone.
+- Freeze and grate the butter.
+Cold butter is the secret to a flaky scone.
 I like to take extra precaution by freezing it, then grating it on the largest holes of a box grater.
 These frozen shreds hold their shape in the dough and ensure the scones will be ultra-tender and flaky.
 Typically, you would add cubed cold butter to the dry ingredients, and you can still use that method here if you’d like.

 - Try not to overmix the dough.
 Tread lightly when combining the dry and wet ingredients.
 You want to mix them until a shaggy dough forms without any kneading.
 Kneading leads to tough scones.

 - Plump the dried fruit in the milk.
 Instead of mixing the dried currants or raisins in with the flour, stir them into the milk and egg mixture.
 This will help them soften before they’re added to the dough.
-If they’re really dried out, let them sit it in the liquid for five minutes or so to give them a little extra time to plump.
+If they’re really dried out, let them sit in the liquid for 5 minutes or so to give them a little extra time to plump.